hplt-project/monotextor-slurm/README.md

  - `seg-langs`: segment level language identification.
 An array of size equal to the number of segments in the document (each segment being delimited by a `\n`).
  - `robots`: robots.txt compliance (if the document has been disallowed for crawling for one of our relevant user agents: `*`, `ia-archiver`, `CCbot`).
  - [monofixer](https://github.com/bitextor/bifixer) to fix encoding issues and remove html entities.
 This step does not add any metadata field, it just fixes the document text.
  - `pii`: look for PII information with [multilingual-pii-tool](https://github.com/mmanteli/multilingual-PII-tool).
+In case it any match is found, the field specifies the unicode character offsets for every match.
  - `filter`: if document matches any of the [filtering criteria](#filtering).
  - `doc_scores`: document quality scores with [web-docs-scorer](https://github.com/pablop16n/web-docs-scorer/).
 An array where the first position is the overall quality score and the rest are the sub-scores used to determine the overall score.